OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Course_Element_Single_Page.md

 course.
 This method is recommended if you want to influence the structure of the folder yourself.

-All file formats (e.g. doc, xsl, pdf, jpg, mp3, mp4) can be uploaded.
-If a file type is not supported by the browser used, a download link is displayed for this file.
-However, it is recommended to use web-specific files such as HTML files, which can also be displayed directly.

 With the "Single page", videos and audios can be integrated into the course in various ways.
 Detailed information can be found [here](../resource_video/Single_Page_Add_edit_video.md).